aatif-khan-qa-28/home-test-api/README.md

 1. `demo-app`: Runs the demo API on http://localhost:3100.
 2. `karate-tests`: Executes the Karate tests.

-**Test Data Management**

-All dynamic test data is stored in `src/test/resources/data/inventory.json`.
-This promotes flexibility and reduces hardcoding in the feature file.

 **Feature File**

 The `inventory.feature` file defines all test scenarios using Karate's BDD syntax.
 Each scenario dynamically fetches data from the JSON file.